mendix/docs/content/en/docs/releasenotes/add-ons/ats/ats-2/ats-2.28.md

 ## 2.28.6

-**Release date: January 17rd, 2023**
+**Release date: January 17th, 2023**

 ### Fixes

-* We fixed a issue when copying a Testcase that has a Data set.
-Even though the copy has the data set associated, it did not use the data set values.
+* We fixed an issue that occurred when copying a test case that had a data set and even though the copy had the data set associated, it did not use the data set values.

 ## 2.28.5